rsvim/rfc/2-JavascriptEngine.md

   - The open-sourced/third-party libraries are not that rich or widely used.
 - [luarocks](https://luarocks.org/) (as lua's package manager) still has too many cross-platform compatibility issues on Windows.
 While [npm](https://www.npmjs.com/) (as js/ts package manager) is much more successful and popular.

-However, Javascript's syntax can be really bad and chaotic (the success actually belongs to browsers, not the language itself).
-So the final target is scripting with Typescript, while Javascript plays the role of middle layer under the hood.
+However, js syntax can be really bad and chaotic (the success actually belongs to browsers, not the language itself).
+So the final target is scripting with Typescript, while js plays the role of middle layer under the hood.
 Using ts brings even more benefits:

 - More elegant and beautiful syntax designing.
 - Static type system.